Darthagnon/hugo-theme-dream/docs/params-configurations.md

 ### textButtonsMini = true
 Enable text next to small Archive, Categories, Tags buttons; use only when `topTags = false`.

+### textSocials = true
+Add text title next to social network icon in "Socials" section on "About" page.
+If false, just display icon.

 ###  404_header = "Oops...You are lost in dream."
 Error 404 Page Not Found header text.